Azure/review-checklists/CONTRIBUTING.md

 1. Do any change you want.
 Some remarks:
     - If adding or changing hyperlinks, it is OK putting the raw URL in the corresponding cell.
 The export mechanism will take care of removing the localization
     - If adding new rules, you can leave the GUID field empty, the export mechanism will generate a new random GUID
-1. Export the checklist to a JSON file, which you can check into the Github repository (refer to [Option 1: Modifying the JSON file directly](#option-1-modifying-the-jSON-file-directly))
+1. Export the checklist to a JSON file (using the button "Export checklist to JSON"), which you can check into the Github repository (refer to [Option 1: Modifying the JSON file directly](#option-1-modifying-the-jSON-file-directly))

 ## Adding Resource Graph queries